weaponsforge/gsites-components/README.md

 | FIREBASE_HOSTING_DEV | Firebase Hosting name under the `FIREBASE_WEB_PROJECT_ID_DEV` |

 ### 2. Firebase Hosting

-> The project website deploys to Firebase Hosting for its development environment on push or updates to the `dev` branch.

 Initialize a Firebase Hosting website in the _**development**_ Firebase project.